IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### STUDENT RESPONSIBILITIES

 * Schedule your time (keep a calendar of some sort)
-* Come to the weekly group critique on Fridays and your individual meetings on time.
+* Come to the weekly group critique on Wednesdays and your individual meetings on time.
 * Participate in group critiques and discussions.
 Be vocal.
 * Present your work during group critiques at least twice during the course of the semester.
-* Meet, individually, with the professor on a weekly basis during scheduled studio time to discuss your project progress.
+* Meet, individually, with the professor on a weekly basis during your scheduled time to discuss your project progress.
 * Consult basecamp at least once a week for up to date info
 * Maintain a weekly, senior studio project blog
 * Complete all deliverables by their due dates